coursera/programming-assignments-demo/custom-graders/DemoCGrader/README.md

 # cat /shared/feedback.json
 ```

 The */shared* directory is used to submit student work and receive feedback in the Coursera system.
-The naming and structure of this directory is very important!
+The naming and structure of this directory is very important and should not be changed in grader.py!

 When you are done, simply exit the container: